cajuncoding/cajuncoding.github.io/_posts/2020-11-18-pdf-reports-part2-ok-where-does-that-leave-us.md

    - Based on an old -- but functional -- version of Apache FOP; no longer updated/supported.
    - Functional (moderate) compliance with XSL-FO spec.

-For XSL-FO you have similar options for the paid for solutions, as well as a long-standing reliable open source option from Apache.
+For XSL-FO you have similar options for the paid-for solutions, as well as a long-standing reliable open source option from Apache.
 The Apache FOP option has been included in many other ports, frameworks, wrappers, etc. over the years to because it offers the greater control of PDF layout and rendering needed.